-- Bringing child to class on time and every day because attendance is key to success. - Reading to child every night to encourage a love of learning and build their vocabulary. - Participate in orientation, parent meetings, home visits, parent/teacher conferences, and other family events. - Keeping all medical and dental appointments.
+- Bringing child to class on time and every day because attendance is key to success. - Reading to child every night to encourage a love of learning and build their vocabulary. - Participate in orientation, parent meetings, home visits, parent/teacher conferences, and events. - Volunteer at last 24 hours during the program year. - Keeping all medical and dental appointments.